reactive/data-client/docs/guides/loading-state.md

 title: Handling loading state
 ---

-Network resources taken an unknown amount of time so it's important to be able to handle rendering while they load.
+Network resources take an unknown amount of time so it's important to be able to handle rendering while they load.
 After sometime you might want to display a loading indicator, but at the very least you'll need to be able to deal with not having the resource available yet!